Cryptography usually fails not in the math, but in how keys, certificates, and trust anchors are arranged around it.

 The core standard for the modern TLS handshake and key schedule.

-Channel security and trust between services usually depend on three layers working together: cryptographic primitives, key infrastructure, and the transport protocol.
-In practice, this is a combination of asymmetric encryption, PKI, and TLS, not one magic algorithm.
+Channel security and trust between services rest not on one algorithm but on three layers at once: cryptographic primitives, key infrastructure, and the transport protocol.
+In practice, this is a combination of asymmetric encryption, PKI, and TLS.
+Drop any one layer and the rest stop protecting: an unmanaged key leaks, and a channel with no certificate validation is open to impersonation.

 What to understand about encryption